Quantum Haecceity: Quantum Haecceity

 The above considerations remind us that the labels attributed to the quanta in product states such as $|A\rangle_1 |B\rangle_2$ can be understood as having distinct referents, since exchanging the labels can be seen as changing the physical situation.
 This leads us to the conclusion that it is their haecceities, not their identical essences, that are being exchanged when the labels are permuted.
 However, clearly the quanta do not qualify as independent individuals in the usual classical sense, since we have exchange effects that result from a ``blending'' of these putative haecceities (quantitatively described by $H_{Heis}$, which demands symmetrization).
 Thus, we cannot be dealing with a classical sort of haecceity implying full-fledged individuality.
 Instead, we have what I would like to call {\it quantum haecceity} (QH), which involves a form of potentiality.
 While the latter notion is obviously a matter for further study, as a starting point we could note that a composite state in the form of a wavefunction $\Psi(x_1, x_2)$ such as

 suggests that the indices in parameters $x_1$ and $x_2$ represent the potential for two distinct outcomes upon performing a measurement of position; whereas if there were only one quantum, we would have only one outcome.
 The labels or indices in (7) signify potentialities rather than actualities because there is no fact of the matter about any actual possession of a position-property by either of the quanta described by this state.
-Thus, in more quantitative terms, if the cardinality of the entanglement is N (i.e., we have N entangled systems), then we must have indices $i \in \{1,N\}$ to represent the set of possible outcomes ${o^j}_i, i \in \{1,N\}, j \le N $ corresponding to observable(s) $O^j$ measured locally on each of the quanta.
+Thus, in more quantitative terms, if the cardinality of the entanglement is N (i.e., we have N entangled systems), then we must have indices $i \in \{1,N\}$ to represent the set of possible outcomes ${o^j}_i, i \in \{1,N\}, j \le N $ corresponding to observable(s) $O^j$ measured locally on each of the quanta.\footnote{Krause and French (2007) discuss cardinality in connection with quantum systems and conclude that cardinality alone does not confer full individuality.
+The present study does not contradict their finding, since quantum systems under conditions involving symmetrization have only a quasi-individuality, in keeping with the weakening of haecceity accompanying QH.
+It is important to notice, however, that cardinality alone is not the only feature that enters into QH; also relevant is the possibility of distinguishing measurement, as discussed in relation to (7).}

 Another, more qualitative way to get a sense of this notion of QH is in terms of organic systems.
 It is well known that trees of the same type, originating from distinct seeds, can merge into effectively a single entity (see Figure 2).